Sharply o-minimal structures and sharp cellular decomposition: Sharp Triangulation

 \section{Sharp Triangulation}

 In \cite{Pfaffian_cells}, a sharp triangulation theorem for $\rpfaff$ is deduced from \s CD and the ordinary proof of triangulation in o-minimality as it appears in \cite{Intro_o_min}.
-The deduction is simple; one need only verify that the formulas describing the operation in \cite{Intro_o_min} have format $\format$ and degree $\degree$.
-Thus we have the following.
-Fix a \so-minimal structure with sharp cellular decomposition. \begin{thm} Let $X\subset I^{\ell}$ be closed and definable, $X_{1},\dots,X_{k}\subset X$ definable subsets such that all these sets have format $\cF$ and degree $D$.
-Then there exists a simplicial complex $K$ of size $\degree$ with vertices in $\Q^{\ell}$ and a definable homeomorphism $\Phi:|K|\to X$ of format $\format$ and degree $\degree$, such that each $X_{i}$ is a union of images of simplices. \end{thm} We immediately conclude the following. \begin{thm}[Bound on sum of Betti numbers] Let $\Sigma$ be a presharp structure.
-If $X\in\Omega_{\cF,D}$ is compact, then the sum of the Betti numbers of $X$ is bounded by $\degree$. \end{thm} \begin{proof} The theorem follows from \Cref{thm:sharp_triangulation} and \Cref{rem:star_counting}. \end{proof}
+The deduction is simple; one needs to verify that the formulas describing the operation in \cite{Intro_o_min} have format $\format$ and degree $\degree$.
+Thus, we have the following. \begin{thm} Let $(\cS,\Omega)$ be a \so-minimal stucture with \s CD.
+Let $Y\subset I^{\ell}$ be closed and definable, $X_{1},\dots,X_{k}\subset Y$ definable subsets such that all these sets have format $\cF$ and degree $D$.
+Then there exists a simplicial complex $K$ of size $\degree$ with vertices in $\Q^{\ell}$ and a definable homeomorphism $\Phi:|K|\to Y$ of format $\format$ and degree $\degree$, such that each $X_{i}$ is a union of images of simplices. \end{thm} We immediately conclude the following.
+Note crucially, that \s CD is not needed in this conclusion.
+Rather, we use the fact that $\Omega^{*}$ has \s CD and that $\Omega\leq\Omega^{*}$. \begin{thm}[Bound on sum of Betti numbers] Let $\left(\cS,\Omega\right)$ be a presharp structure.
+If $X\in\Omega_{\cF,D}$ is compact, then the sum of the Betti numbers of $X$ is bounded by $\degree$. \end{thm} \begin{proof} Assume without loss of generality that $X\subset[0,1]^{\ell}$.
+Thus $X$ is in $\Omega^{*}_{\format,\degree}$, and since $\Omega^{*}$ is equivalent to a \so-minimal filtration with \s CD, we are in position to apply \Cref{thm:sharp_triangulation} above, with $Y=[0,1]^{\ell}$ and $X_{1}=X,\;k=1$, obtaining a definable homeomorphism $\Phi:|K|\to[0,1]^{\ell}$ that lies in $\Omega^{*}_{\format,\degree}$.
+In particular, the inverse image $\Phi^{-1}(X)$, is a semialgebraic set that is the union of at most $\degree$ simplices, and therefore by \cite[Theorem 1]{semiaglerbaic_betti_numbers} the sum of the Betti numbers of $\Phi^{-1}(X)$ is bounded by $\degree$, and so we have the same bound for the sum of the Betti numbers of $X$ as well. \end{proof}